 This site costs money to keep up.
 The only way it pays for itself is shopping referrals.
 If you appreciate the info here, please click thru one of my Amazon ads the next time you want to shop online.
 It won’t cost you anything extra and it keeps the site going:

 I get asked to provide my advice on where to look for gold in a creek and how to pan.
-I think there are already experts out there on YouTube so here are couple of the best… First, here’s a great video for beginner prospectors on where to […]
+I think there are already experts out there on YouTube so here are a few of the best… First, here’s a great video for beginner prospectors on where […]

 I found a great deal on bucket classifiers on Amazon and had to share it with you!
 I’ve used classifiers from this manufacturer, Sonya Enterprises, since 2011 and they’ve held up very well.
 My 4 mesh from them is in my backpack all the time!
 When I bought mine, you had to buy a kit […]